 Risk assessments help identify, estimate and prioritize risk.
 The primary challenge during an IT security risk assessment is to find an acceptable balance between convenience and the confidentiality, integrity, and availability of assets.

-A well written policy outlines what the organization expects from employees and partners in terms of the behavior, actions, and processes they take in specific scenarios.
+A well-written IT security policy outlines what the organization expects from employees and partners in terms of the behavior, actions, and processes they take in specific scenarios.

 IT policies should clearly address each of the following areas: Acceptable Use, Password Protection, Remote Access, Confidential Data, Mobile Devices, Data Retention, Email, Backup, Contingency Planning, Network Access, Workforce Security, Personal Data Protection, Incident Response, Breach Notification, External Connections, Guest Access, Wireless Access, Network Security, Encryption, Data Processing Agreements and Physical Security.

-Social engineering is the most common threat to cybersecurity in any organization.
-Recent breaches involving high profile accounts at Twitter started with a phone call.
-Continuous education for staff, partners and members has proven effective in countering social engineering attacks.
+Continuous education for staff, partners, and members has proven effective in countering social engineering attacks.